glendaviesnz/twitterstats/README.md

 ##To Do

 * Finish Sigma directive to make it completely modular with ability to pass in configuration so it can potentially be released as an open source module
+* Investigate replacing the Grunt workflow automation with Gulp
 * ~~Setup up unit and end to end testing properly~~
 * ~~Fix bootstrap responsive dropdown menu - currently broken when resizing to mobile size~~
 * Get D3 graphs to resize slightly when at mobile width